okhanokbay/MapViewPlus/README.md

 ## About

-Are you tired of dealing with MapKit just to add a custom annotation image and custom callout view to MKMapView?

 MapViewPlus gives you the missing methods of MapKit which are: ```imageForAnnotation``` and ```calloutViewForAnnotationView``` delegate methods.

 - Return any UIImage from ```imageForAnnotation``` (image shouldn't have paddings)